mulderp/mulderp.github.com/_posts/2015-11-27-espruino-javascript-on-bare-metal.md

 <img src="/static/images/espruino_esp8266.jpg" />

-Now, to flash the ESP8266 firmware, I mainly used [this guide](http://williamdurand.fr/2015/03/17/playing-with-a-esp8266-wifi-module/).
-That means installing "esptool.py".
+Now, to flash the ESP8266 firmware, I first cloned this [Espruino port for ESP8266](https://github.com/aplikatika/Espruino-on-ESP8266).

+The flashing process of an ESP8266I is nicely explaines in [this guide](http://williamdurand.fr/2015/03/17/playing-with-a-esp8266-wifi-module/).
+The main part is getting a copy of "esptool.py".

 Then, flashing the Espruino firmware with:

     $ esptool.py --port /dev/cu.usbserial-FT912ZMF write_flash 0x00000 firmware/0x00000.bin 0x10000 firmware/0x10000.bin

-And, last flashing a script with with:
+And, last flashing a JavaScript script onto the ESP8266 with:

     $ esptool.py --port /dev/cu.usbserial-FT912ZMF write_flash 0x60000 ./scripts/hello.js

-Now, connecting to the board with an FTDI-to-USB cable, you'll see that the script is executed:
+When you then connect to the board with an FTDI-to-USB cable, you'll see that the script is executed:

 <img src="/static/images/esp_boot.png" />